jkobject/jkobject.github.io/_projects/criss-cross-attention.md

 accuracy gains when extending to 8,000 genes at inference.
 Every increase in context length multiplies the compute and memory cost across all layers.

 A large literature has tried to reduce this burden.
-Flash-Attention-3 makes standard attention much more memory-efficient through better kernel implementation, but keeps the same asymptotic complexity.
+Flash-Attention-3[^1] makes standard attention much more memory-efficient through better kernel implementation, but keeps the same asymptotic complexity.
 Linformer reduces cost by projecting keys and values into a lower-dimensional space, effectively assuming that the attention map can be captured by a low-rank structure.
 Performer replaces exact softmax attention with a kernel approximation based on random features, yielding linear-time estimates of full attention.
-Flash-Hyper attention reduces work by routing computation toward query-key pairs predicted to be similar, using clustering and locality-sensitive hashing.
-Flash-Softpick keeps the dense structure but reshapes the softmax behavior to reduce attention sinks.
+Flash-Hyper[^2] attention reduces work by routing computation toward query-key pairs predicted to be similar, using clustering and locality-sensitive hashing.
+Flash-Softpick[^3] keeps the dense structure but reshapes the softmax behavior to reduce attention sinks.
 These are all useful ideas, and we benchmarked several of them in our additive study.
 But they all start from the assumption that the modeler should